Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 Mei 2026 06.58.36 UTC
+- WIB: Senin, 4 Mei 2026 11.02.33 UTC
-- WITA: Senin, 4 Mei 2026 07.58.36 UTC
+- WITA: Senin, 4 Mei 2026 12.02.33 UTC
-- WIT: Senin, 4 Mei 2026 08.58.36 UTC
+- WIT: Senin, 4 Mei 2026 13.02.33 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology